New York Yankees World Series Odds

-It’s a tricky time to be a New York Yankees fan because although the hot start was incredible, the team’s performance in August was one to forget.
-Luckily, the Bronx Bombers have steadied the ship in September and remain on top of the AL East Division.
-The Yankees were leading the league this season before slipping into second place in the American League not long after the All-Star break.
+It’s a great time to be a New York Yankees fan because the Bronx Bombers have steadied the ship in September and have clinched a playoff berth.
+The Yankees are in a great position to clinch the AL East Division title this week.

 Claim up to $1,050 free with DraftKings NY Promo Code